COVID-19, isolation, quarantine or lockdown: children’s feelings

 It’s important to monitor how much media coverage about COVID-19 you and your child are seeing.
 It’s not helpful for anyone to hear distressing news over and over again.
 If you have the facts you need, it’s often best to switch off or switch to something else.

 Children with disability are more likely than their peers to experience anxiety.
 For example, your child might be anxious about getting COVID-19 or getting sicker because of it.
-They might also be upset by the way lockdown has changed things like your family routines, their medical or therapy appointments, and their friendships and schooling.
+They might also be upset by the way isolation, quarantine or lockdown has changed things like your family routines, their medical or therapy appointments, and their friendships and schooling.

-Talking can help children with additional needs in lockdown, just as it can help children without additional needs.
+Talking can help children with additional needs in isolation or lockdown, just as it can help children without additional needs.
 In particular, you can support your child with additional needs by acknowledging their worries or anxieties and listening actively when your child wants to talk.
-It’s also important to give your child developmentally appropriate information about how COVID-19 and lockdown might affect them and also your family.
+It’s also important to give your child developmentally appropriate information about how COVID-19 and isolation or lockdown might affect them and also your family.
 Without accurate information, children often imagine the worst.

 It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions you and your child might need to take.